ARM-software/astc-encoder/README.md

 Compression (ASTC) Encoder, `astcenc`, a command-line tool for compressing and decompressing images using the ASTC texture compression standard.

-**WARNING:** This branch is a development branch for version 2.0 of the ASTC compressor, which is aiming to improve compression performance without sacrificing too much quality.
-It is under active development, and is likely to be less reliable than the master branch which contains the latest stable 1.x compressor build.

 ## The ASTC format

 The ASTC compressed data format, developed by Arm® and AMD, has been adopted as